• Skip to main content

 Watch puppets perform at the National Bunraku Theater

-The National Bunraku Theater makes the list of top points of interest in Namba, thanks to its performers.
-The Bunraku performances include three sets of performers.
-The plays include tall puppets, musicians, and a singer.
+For culture lovers, the National Bunraku Theater is one of top points of interest in Namba.
+The Bunraku performances here include three sets of performers.
+The plays features tall puppets, musicians, and a singer.

-The performances are in Japanese but the theater provides earphones with English translations.
+The performances are in Japanese but the theatre provides earphones with English translations.

 Take a break from the urban landscape with a stroll through Namba Parks